Scanners and Price Verification

-Price changing procedures must ensure that the customer is never required to pay more for an item than the amount that is advertised or displayed.
-Thus, when an item is going down in price the price must be reduced in the POS system before it is reduced in any advertisement or display.
-Likewise, when an item is going up in price, the price must be increased in the advertisement or display before it is increased in the POS system.
+When an item is going down in price the price must be reduced in the POS system before itc is reduced in dvertisements, shelf tags or display placards.
+When an item is going up in price, the price must be increased in the advertisement, shelf tag or display placard before the POS system.

-By law a person who sells a commodity or thing and uses an electronic scanner to record the price must display appropriate signage in a conspicuous locale.
-The sign should state that if a customer is charged a price that is higher than that which is advertised or displayed the customer has the right to a refund of the difference between the amounts.
-Obvious and visible signage would include but not be limited to large signs readable from all checkout locations or individual signs at each register or pod including service counter areas.
+By law, if you use an electronic scanner in your store, you must display refund signage (see sample signage).
+If a customer is charged a higher price than the advertised or displayed price, they have a right to a refund of the difference.
+Obvious and visible signage would include large signs readable from all checkout locations, or individual signs at each register or pod (including service counters).

 Search BI services